Free Shipping on all orders · Priority Mail Shipping with fee of $8.00

 Default model: Gemma 4 31B Instruct abliterated (4-bit quantized) via MLX on Apple Silicon Alternative models: any MLX-compatible model — Qwen 3.5 122B (biggest), Llama 3.3 70B (smartest), or anything else — swap via the MLX_MODEL env var Browser: Brave with remote debugging on port 9222 Protocol: CDP WebSocket — no MCP, no proxy, direct connection

-Key Innovation: Cross-Origin Iframe + Shadow DOM Commenting
+Key Innovation: Cross-Origin Iframe + Shadow DOM control

-Most news sites (Yahoo, etc.) use third-party comment widgets (OpenWeb/SpotIM) that load inside:
+Most news sites (Yahoo, etc.) load interactive widgets (e.g. OpenWeb/SpotIM comments) inside:

 1. A cross-origin iframe (JavaScript can't access it)